drBenway/pixi-vn-wiki/Label-and-Game-Step.md

 ### Step Result

-The steps can return a `StepResult` that is undefined or a object with the following properties:
+The steps can return a `StepResult` object with the following properties:

 * `newRoute`: The new [route](/Various-Answers.md#what-is-the-url-path) to navigate.
 * you property: You can add any property that you want.

+This can be very useful **for passing information** between steps when you call/jump to a label or run the next step.

 ```typescript
 @labelDecorator() // or @labelDecorator('StartLabel')